City of Albany: Mayors

 Alison Goode was mayor from 1999 until 2007.

-Milton Evans was elected mayor in 2007 and served until elections in 2011 when he was defeated by Dennis Wellington.

-Dennis Wellington was elected mayor for a second time in 2015 and again re-elected in 2019 and was serving as mayor until 2023.

-Greg Stocks is the current mayor, being elected in October 2023.
+Milton Evans was elected mayor in 2007.
+Evans served until elections in 2011; he was defeated by Dennis Wellington in that year.
+Dennis Wellington was elected mayor for a second time in 2015.
+Wellington was re-elected again in 2019, and served as mayor until 2023.
+Greg Stocks is the current mayor.
+He was elected in October 2023.

 Wards

 The city has been divided into six wards, each of two councillors.
 Each councillor serves a four-year term, and half-elections are held every two years.
 The mayor is directly elected.

+Albany's six wards are as follows: